gpozzi/machine-learning/Project 01/eng/README.md

 - Conclusions

 # Motivation
-House is one of human life's most essential needs, along with other fundamental needs such as food, water, and much more.
+Housing is one of human life's most essential needs, along with other fundamental needs such as food, water, and much more.
 Demand for houses grew rapidly over the years as  people's living standards improved.
 While there are people who make their house as an investment and property, yet most people around the world are buying a house as their shelter or as their livelihood.

 An increase in house demand occurs each year, indirectly causing house price increases every year.
 The problem arises when there are numerous variables that may influence the house price, thus most stakeholders including buyers and developers, house builders and the real estate industry would like to know the exact attributes or the accurate factors  influencing the house price to help investors make decisions and help house builders set the house price.